rally-dfs/evm-token-bonding-curve/README.md

 # Running tests

-Make sure you have a [foundry](https://github.com/foundry-rs/foundry) local install and run `forge test` in the root directory
+Make sure you have a [foundry](https://github.com/foundry-rs/foundry) local install and run `git submodule update --init --recursive` to get the submodule dependencies and then run `forge test` in the root directory